liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 ![Figure 5: A thread's view displays author information and thread content, for the thread and all replies to the thread.](../../../images/message-boards-participate-in-threads.png)

-Subscribing to a thread causes @product_name@ to send the user an email whenever a new message is posted to the thread.
+Subscribing to a thread causes @product@ to send the user an email whenever a new message is posted to the thread.
 If you have enabled the mailing list feature for the category in which the thread resides, users can simply reply to these messages in order to post back to the thread, without having to visit your